The baby name Vesper combines a night sky name with powerful pop culture associations.

 • Lloyd Alexander gave the name to the adventurous orphan in a series of young adult novels.

-• It’s a surname for one of the families in the 39 Clues series of bestselling adventure noels.
+• It’s a surname for one of the families in the 39 Clues series of bestselling adventure books, and the character Damien Vesper is a key player.

-• A minor character in the Batman comics was named Vesper Fairchild.
+• The Batman comics includes a minor character named Vesper Fairchild.
 She was a love interest for Bruce Wayne.
 There’s also a Vesper in Marvel’s Genetix series.
+It feels like a potential superhero name.

 About Abby Sandel